apocalyptech/bl3data/README.md

 New-Data Steps
 --------------

-These are my notes of what I do when a new patch is released, after extracting all the new `.pak` files into a separate `pak-YYYY-MM-DD-note` directory and extracting using `uncompress.sh`.
-This can also be used to "step through" uncompressing BL3 data freshly, if you wanted to make sure to unpack the pakfiles in the right order.
-Just uncompress each patch at a time, do these steps, and merge 'em in.
+These are my notes of what I do when a new patch is released.
+First, to prep/extract the data:

+1. Create a new `pak-YYYY-MM-DD-note` dir, with a `filelist.txt` inside which lists the new/update pakfiles
+2. Use `link_paks.py` to symlink the pakfiles into the dir, for the given store, and generate updated checksums.
+Repeat this for both stores, if you want both sets of checksums.
+3. Uncompress the new `pak-*` dir using `uncompress.sh`.
+This will leave an `extractednew` dir alongside the main `extracted` dir, with the new data.

+If you don't care about my `pak-*` directory organization, you can just lump all the paks in a single dir and `uncompress.sh` that.
+It should automatically call out to `paksort.py` to make sure things uncompress in the right order to overwrite objects where appropriate.
+(Note that that's somewhat untested; since I do my per-patch directory structure personally, I don't extract patches which overwrite data -- I think that `UnrealPak` might actually refuse to overwrite by default, so be careful with that.)

+Now on to massaging the data into place:

 First off, a few things which don't *really* matter at all (at least for the data I care about), but I tend to handle regardless.
 The data objects